The Guerrilla Lit Reading Series is curated by:

 Lee Matthew Goldberg graduated with an MFA from the New School.
 He is a regular contributor to The Montreal Review and The Adirondack Review.
 His fiction has also appeared in Essays & Fictions, The New Plains Review, Orion headless, Verdad Magazine, BlazeVOX, and on Amazon.
 He is a co-curator of The Guerrilla Lit Reading Series.
 His debut novel Slow Down is a neo-noir thriller that will be published by New Pulp Press in January 2015.
 Follow him at leematthewgoldberg.com.

 Marco Rafalá is a fiction writer, musician, and co-curator of the Guerrilla Lit Reading Series in New York City.
 His fiction has appeared in the Bellevue Literary Review and has been recognized as a finalist in the 2016 William Faulkner – William Wisdom Creative Writing Competition and the 2016 Pacific Northwest Writers Association Literary Contest.
-Marco is also a freelance game writer with recent work in supplements for The One Ring Roleplaying Game, an award-winning tabletop game based on the novels by J.R.R.
+Marco is also a freelance game writer with recent work for Star Trek Adventures and The One Ring Roleplaying Game, an award-winning tabletop game based on the novels by J.R.R.
 Tolkien.
 He received his MFA in Fiction from The New School and has just completed his first novel.

 Camellia Phillips is a longtime grantwriter with social justice organizations.
 Her fiction has appeared in CALYX Journal and cream city review, won first place in the Pacific Northwest Writers Association Literary Contest, and been recognized as a finalist in the Glimmer Train Fiction Open contest.
 Her nonfiction has appeared in Voices of a New Generation: A Feminist Anthology (Allyn and Bacon).
 She holds an MFA from The New School and received a writing residency at Blue Mountain Center.
 Born and raised in Washington State, she resides in Brooklyn, NY.